- Get Info

 Main navigation | Main content

-Freshmen accepted to the University of Minnesota are admitted to one of the freshman-admitting colleges:
+Freshmen accepted to the University of Minnesota are admitted directly to one of seven colleges based on their academic interests and preparation.
+(See a complete list of colleges and majors.)

 Admission to the University of Minnesota is competitive.
-The overall strongest applicants to each college are selected from a highly talented and competitive group of applicants.
-The competitiveness of admission each year is based on the number of applications received, the academic qualifications of the applicants, and the number of spaces available in each college's freshman class.
-To learn more about the students admitted to each of the freshman-admitting colleges for fall 2012, see the academic profile of fall 2012 admitted freshman applicants.
+The competitiveness of admission each year is based on the number of applications received, the academic qualifications of the applicants, and the number of spaces available.
+To learn more about the students admitted for fall 2014, see the academic profile of fall 2014 admitted freshman applicants.

-Individual circumstances such as those listed below are also considered as part of the overall assessment of each application and may factor into individual decisions.
+Individual circumstances listed below are also considered as part of the overall assessment of each application.

 Applicants are expected to complete the minimum course requirements listed below.
 Admission is competitive and successful applicants typically exceed these requirements.